StefanUlbrich/design-by-contract/Readme.md

 # Welcome to `design-by-contract`

-A minimalistic decorator for the [design by contract pattern](https://en.wikipedia.org/wiki/Design_by_contract) written in a just little more than 100 lines of modern Python 3.10 code (not counting documentation and logging).
+A minimalistic decorator for the [design by contract pattern](https://en.wikipedia.org/wiki/Design_by_contract) written in a just below 140 lines of modern Python 3.10 code (excluding counting documentation and logging).

 Contracts are useful to impose restrictions and constraints on function arguments in a way that